 3. They Blame You For Everything

-If you're being blamed for everything — for example, a partner tells you it's your fault for misunderstanding a situation — take it as a sign.
-As Heller says, "If the sociopath is psychologically savvy, s/he may use psychological concepts to innocently pathologize the target and characterize him or her as the unintentional instigator of their disturbing dynamics."
+If you're being blamed for everything — for example, a partner always tells you arguments are 100 percent your fault — consider it a red flag.
+As Heller says, "If the sociopath is psychologically savvy, [they] may use psychological concepts to innocently pathologize the target and characterize [them] as the unintentional instigator."